ShadowNode/shadownode.github.io/content/home/guides/contributing.md

 ```
 at the top of the file, and the file must have `.md` at the end!

 Then you just simply write everything in a language called Markdown.
-A guide of how things will look on our site can be seen [here](https://learn.netlify.com/en/cont/markdown/) of course we have a slightly different color scheme but the layout is the same!
+A guide of how things will look on our site can be seen <a href="https://learn.netlify.com/en/cont/markdown/" target="_blank">here</a>.
+Of course, we have a slightly different color scheme but the layout is the same!

 ### Fourth Step

 Now you have edited/created your files you must use GitHub to create a pull request to get them on the actual website.

-To do this a handy guide can be found [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
+To do this a handy guide can be found on <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request">GitHub</a> for creating pull requests.